Critical Thinking | HPV Hartman Value Profile

 Thinking Strengths & Abilities are evaluated in:

-• Personal Strengths: The commitment to personal standards, ownership of problems and self-awareness in an effort to effectively negotiate relationships and situations.
+• Personal Strengths: The commitment to personal standards, ownership of problems, and self-awareness in an effort to effectively negotiate relationships and situations.

-• Execution Ability: The capacity for action, goal directedness, ability to focus and determination to create strategic plans and expectations.
+• Execution Ability: The capacity for action, goal directedness, ability to focus, and determination to create strategic plans and expectations.

-• Objective Ability: The ability to be positive, open and dynamic, determine relevance, solve problems and make objective decisions while considering all aspects of a situation.
+• Objective Ability: The ability to be positive, open, and dynamic; determine relevance; solve problems; and make objective decisions while considering all aspects of a situation.

 Clarity/Understanding